 The shares of the iShares® MSCI Brazil ETF (the "EWZ") are issued by iShares, Inc., a registered investment company.
-The EWZ is intended to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the MSCI Brazil 25/50 Index (the "Underlying Index").
+The EWZ is intended to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the MSCI Brazil 25/50 Index (the "underlying index").
 The EWZ trades on NYSE Arca under the ticker symbol "EWZ."
 The EWZ was established in the third quarter of 2000.

 The EWZ is intended to measure equity market performance of the large and mid-cap segments of the Brazilian market.
-The EWZ seeks to track the investment results of the Underlying Index, which is designed to measure the performance of equity securities of companies whose market capitalization, as calculated by the index provider, represents the top 85% of companies in the Brazilian securities market.
-The components of the Underlying Index include financials, materials, energy, consumer staples, consumer discretionary, industrials, utilities, communication services, real estate, information technology and healthcare.
+The EWZ seeks to track the investment results of the underlying index, which is designed to measure the performance of equity securities of companies whose market capitalization, as calculated by the index provider, represents the top 85% of companies in the Brazilian securities market.
+The components of the underlying index include financials, materials, energy, consumer staples, consumer discretionary, industrials, utilities, communication services, real estate, information technology and healthcare.

-The Underlying Index is part of the MSCI 25/50 Indices and is from the MSCI Brazil Index.
+The underlying index is part of the MSCI 25/50 Indices and is from the MSCI Brazil Index, its parent index.
 The MSCI Brazil Index is part of the MSCI Regional Equity Indices series and is an MSCI Global Investable Market Index, which is a family within the MSCI International Equity Indices.